ccastle14/MusePaint/README.md

 While the program is running and the canvas is selected, you can use "control-s" to save the image, and you can use "control-c" to clear the current image.

+The saved image won't perfectly match the image you see as you play, because the saved image is drawn in a different library from the live drawing.
+The live drawing is with tkinter, and the saved image is drawn with Pillow.
+This is the best way I could find to "save" a tkinter canvas drawing.

 To install the required modules, run "pip install -r requirements.txt"

 If you're on a Mac with an M1 chip, pyaudio may fail to install.
 You'll want to have homebrew